jroper/openshift-deployment-guide/src/main/paradox/lagom/deploying.md

 ```
 @@@

 Now you can interact with the service.
 First we need to expose it to the outside world.
 We can do this using the `oc expose` command.
-If running on Minishift, there's no need to tell it what IP address or host name to expose the service on, Minishift will generate one for you:

 @@@vars
 ```